RasaHQ/carbon-bot/data/responses.md

 ## specific project
 * faq/specific-project-details
-    - I'm not sure but hopefully you can find an answer on the project website.
+    - I'm not sure but hopefully you can find an answer at https://offset.earth/projects .

 ## do people buy these
 * faq/do-people-buy-offsets